open-webtech/owta-publications/meta/related-initiatives.md

 ## Open and Independent Web

-- 👨‍👩‍👧‍👦 **[Federated Diversity Foundation](https://fedi.foundation)** – An online magazine and movement where Social Coding meets the Fediverse, helping empower Free Software Development and take the Fediverse to new heights.
+- 👨‍👩‍👧‍👦 **[Federated Diversity Foundation](https://fedi.foundation)** – An online magazine and collective where Social Coding meets the Fediverse, helping empower Free Software Development and take the Fediverse to new heights.

 - 👨‍👩‍👧‍👦 **[Fediverse Developer Network](https://fedidevs.org)** – A community for developers focused on building and enhancing projects within the Fediverse.
 It provides a shared repository of insights, best practices, and resources to support development and interoperability using Fediverse core protocols.